nicola-palmieri/TableAnalyzer/README.md

 - All plots download as publication-ready PNG files (300 dpi) with customizable width and height; PCA, correlation, and descriptive visuals can also be saved via each plot’s built-in controls.

 ---
+## 📝 How to cite

+If you use Table Analyzer in a publication, please cite it as:

+> Table Analyzer (version X.Y.Z).
+GitHub repository: https://github.com/nicola-palmieri/TableAnalyzer.
+Accessed YYYY-MM-DD.

+Replace `X.Y.Z` with the app version you ran (or commit hash) and update the access date.
+You may also acknowledge the key R packages noted above (e.g., `shiny`, `dplyr`, `ggplot2`, `car`, `lmerTest`, `emmeans`, `GGally`).

+---
 ## 🔍 Transparency for users and reviewers

 Every analysis tab in Table Analyzer maps directly to familiar R functions.
 The table below summarizes what is executed and which options the UI fills in on your behalf.